ReeceGoding/Frustration-One-Year-With-R/README.md

         second half.
 I therefore suspect that any non-novice would be better off finding an introduction to the relevant packages with their favourite search engine.
-    -   Despite my best efforts, I can find no “*Tidyverse for Programmers*” book.
+    -   Despite my efforts, I can find no “*Tidyverse for Programmers*” book.
 When one is inevitably written, it will make this book redundant for many potential readers.
 -   Read [*The R Inferno*](https://www.burns-stat.com/pages/Tutor/R_inferno.pdf) and
     some other well-known PDFs and manuals, such as [*Rtips.
 Revival